labsyspharm/cylinter/docs/_includes/dir.md

 * The file `markers.csv` contains metadata about experimental immunomarkers.
 * Tabular data (i.e. `csv files`) are located in `csv/` subdirectories.
 * Preprocessed multiplex imaging data (i.e. `ome.tif files`) are located in `tif/` subdirectories.
-* In the case of TMA data, data from different TMA slides are located in experiment-specific subdirectories.